maxzheng/great-life-guide/README.md

    aren't enough oxygen.
 Try to do it at least a few times a day for a few minutes, or whenever you need an extra boost.

 2. **Eat naturally and intelligently** to efficiently get nutrients from food.
 With today's fast paced society, we often eat quickly and haphazardly, which causes many digestion-related health issues, such as indigestion.
-The qualty of your fuel translates to the quality of your power.
-Eat natural, organic, less processed, and balanced food as much as possible as they contain more nurients with less toxins.
+The quality of your fuel translates to the quality of your power.
+Eat natural, organic, less processed, and balanced food as much as possible as they contain more nutrients with less toxins.
 Apply food combining techniques to improve digestion whenever possible.

 3. **Empower yourself with positive emotions, motions, and states.** Negative emotions disempower you as they drain your power or control.
 When you feel a negative emotion, immediately replace it with a positive one by generating the feeling so you are always empowered to make changes for the better in any situation.
 When you move, do so positively -- powerful, intentional, and in good form.
-Complete your movements in positive states (good posture, happy facial expression, etc).
+Complete your movements in positive states (good posture, happy facial expression, etc.).
 Your motions and states can change how you feel, and vice versa, as emotion is energy in motion.

 4. **Sleep well** to rejuvenate your energy and more.
 When you don't sleep well, you are much